Other

 - "Thank

 you, my dear."
 One Blazing Glance.
-Song cycle for soprano, flute, viola,
+Song cycle for soprano, flute,

-College of Music, Boston, MA; Premier November 13, 2007 at Simmons College.
+2007 at Berklee College of Music, Boston, MA; Premier November 13,

-Benefit for "Our Bodies Ourselves."
 Beth Denish, composer, 2007

 Bibliography